acoravos/repo-ranker/README.md

 This web app was built in an afternoon at [DevBootcamp in SF](http://www.devbootcamp.com) to learn how to consume an API.
 We built this app using the GitHub API.

+Repo Ranker is a web app that generates the "Hall of Fame" contributors for any public repository on GitHub

 ## What we wanted to learn
 - consume an API in a clean, modular, and extenable way.
 - implement a professional front-end design process.